Fashion District, Toronto: History

-Today
+Present

-Today, many former warehouses/shops have been transformed into condos, restaurants, bars, or nightclubs.
+Many former warehouses/shops have been transformed into condos, restaurants, bars or nightclubs.
 A prominent example of this is 580 King Street West - a nightclub known as Century Room that sits inside a Historical Building on King Street West.
 There are several buildings classified as Historical Buildings along King Street West and Queen Street West which builders have petitioned the city various times to demolish and turn into condos.

 Future development

 Seeing a spillover in condo developments from the adjacent Entertainment District, the Fashion District is starting to see an increase in the number of residential and multi-use developments.

 Pemberton Group will develop 543 Richmond Street West on the corner of Portland.
 While details of the scope of the project have not yet been revealed, an early drawing from the city shows that the multi-phase project will have 476 units and 15 storeys per phase.
 A podium terrace will hold outdoor amenities which are yet to be determined.
 Toronto architecture firm Quadrangle will be responsible for the build.

 One of the Fashion Districts many historical buildings will be demolished and replaced with condo developments.
-73 Bathurst Street which occupies the block from Stuart to King along the east side of Bathurst Street will be torn down and developed by Timbercreek Developments, removing some of the neighbourhoods favourite small businesses including Banknote, and Grand and Clover Cocktail Co.
-It will still be a couple of years before this development begins but it is coming quickly just like many others.
+73 Bathurst Street, which occupies the block from Stuart to King along the east side of Bathurst Street, will be torn down and developed by Timbercreek Developments, removing some of the neighbourhoods favourite small businesses including Banknote and Grand & Clover Cocktail Co.
+It will still be a couple of years before this development begins, but it is coming quickly just like many others.